openpracticelibrary/openpracticelibrary/content/practice/continuous-delivery.md

 ---
 ## What is it?

-Continuous Delivery (CD) is an engineering practice where each change could be a potentially release ready for production.
+Continuous Delivery (CD) is an engineering practice where each change could be a potential release ready for production.
 This practice builds on top of the Continuous Integration practice as its starting point and adds to the end a step that releases artifacts for anyone to use.
 These artifacts could be software packages, container images or virtual machine images.

 This practice typically requires automation that is run on a server such as [Jenkins](https://jenkins.io/).